 Of course, it also revived Marlon Brando’s career after he was deemed box-office poison.
 Brando’s Vito Corleone is one of cinema’s all-time greatest characters—gruff but charming, brutal but genteel.
 Brando and Coppola invented the persona—right down to the puffed-out jowls—and in doing so spawned a million imitators.

 “It’s the underworld and it’s interesting to look on the dark side,” actress Talia Shire, who plays Vito’s daughter Connie, told Vanity Fair.
-“But in this darkness there is the Vito Corleone family.
-Remember when Vito says, ‘There’s drugs,’ which he didn’t want to touch?
+“But in this darkness, there is the Vito Corleone family.
+Remember when Vito says, ‘There are drugs,’ which he didn’t want to touch?
 He’s a decent man on the dark side who is struggling to emerge into the light and bring his family there.
 That’s what still makes it dramatically interesting.”

 There’s a brilliant balance of action and drama, perhaps best exemplified by the baptism-massacre scene.
 Notice the rapid shift between shots of Michael at his nephew’s baptism—vowing to renounce Satan—to shots of his enemies being gunned down all over town.
 The organ music swells as Michael becomes Godfather—by both definitions.